 Research at the Hoxworth Blood Center has been carried out since its founding in 1938, by Paul I Hoxworth MD.
 Tibor Greenwalt, his successor, worked to transform blood banking into the field of transfusion medicine and initiated a dedicated research division in 1979 during his time as director of the blood center.
-Ronald Sacher MD, the current director, continues to foster this momentum.
+Jose Cancelas, MD, PhD, the current director, continues to foster this momentum.

 The goal of the Research Division is to link basic research with clinical care, leading to improved methods that ensure the quality, safety and efficacy of the blood and hematopoietic cell supply.
 The research program has multiple components, including clinical research, basic biological research, and translational research.